 Case Details Pridhvi Asset Reconstruction And Securitisation Company Limited (hereinafter referred to as the "Applicant") Vs. M/s.
 Cyber Media (India) Ltd, Cyber Media Research Limited, and Others. (hereinafter referred to as "Defendant") Original Application 321/2017 in the Debts Recovery Tribunal-I, New Delhi, Filing Date:28.03.2017.
 (Diary No. 289/2017) Adjudicating Authority Debts Recovery Tribunal-I, New Delhi Facts Cyber Media (India) Limited, (the "Borrower"), holding company of Cyber Media Research & Services Ltd had borrowed funds from State Bank of Mysore (now State Bank of India) ("SBI") from time to time, and in respect of these borrowed funds, Cyber Media Research & Services Ltd ("Corporate Guarantor") and Mr. Pradeep Gupta, granted their Corporate and Personal Guarantee, respectively, on behalf of the Borrower.
 SBI declared the Loan Account as Non-Performing Account ("NPA") on 31.03.2013 and SBI assigned the total outstanding loan amounting to Rs.
 15.77 Crore (outstanding as on 29.02.2016) to Pridhvi Asset Reconstruction and Securitisation Company Limited ("PARAS") vide Assignment Deed dated March 01, 2016.
 Amount involved Rs.
 14.25 Crore Current status In discharge of its debt obligations, the Borrower vide its letter dated January 18, 2022 offered OTS to PARAS for Rs.
 14.25 Crore, which has been accepted by the Board of PARAS on January 29, 2022 and the Board of the Borrower and Corporate Guarantor on January 31, 2022.
 Out of the total OTS amount, Rs.
 10.25 Crore have been paid to PARAS till August 30, 2022.
 As mutually agreed between the Borrower and PARAS, the balance amount of Rs.
-4.00 Crore is to be paid by September 30, 2022.
-The next date of hearing in the DRT is fixed for 26.09.2022.
+4.00 Crore is payable.
+The next date of hearing in the DRT is fixed for 20.12.2022.
+The flext date of flearing in the DKT is fixed for 20.12.2022.